swoicik/book-cyod/Project Overview.md

 ## Additional Resource Ideas
 - A workbook of how to evaluates your 1:1 program.
 Templates of surgery that are sent to staff, students, and parents.
+- example documentation for AUP, Letter to parents, insurance program, etc..

 ## Writing Style
 Book will be broken up into short sections (not chapters).
 Style model is the books by 37 Signals (REMOTE, RE-WORK).